Vaishnavi21-stack/50Days-Coding-Challenge/Readme.md

 Overall, this work demonstrates the use of Python for data filtering, aggregation, and basic analytics.
 It builds a strong foundation for handling real-world datasets and deriving meaningful insights from structured data.

+## 📅 Learning Summary

+### ✅ Day 29

+On Day 29, I worked on a Python dictionary-based assignment where I stored student marks and performed basic analysis.
+I calculated total and average marks, identified the top scorer, and found students who failed in any subject.
+This helped me understand how to use dictionaries, loops, and conditions for real-world data handling.

+### ✅ Day 30

+On Day 30, I practiced problems based on different Python data structures including strings, lists, tuples, and dictionaries.
+I solved problems like finding the longest substring without repeating characters, removing duplicates from a list while preserving order, finding maximum and minimum values in a tuple, counting character frequency, and grouping words by length.
+This improved my problem-solving skills and understanding of how to use different data structures effectively.